Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Bio coming soon.

 The Responsible Travel Interest Group Charter

-- The Responsible Travel Group is charged with identifying and raising awareness of social, environmental, cultural and health issues caused by travel and tourism within destination communities and with the responsibility to encourage and conduct research and develop strategies to protect local destination communities from negative impacts through tourism
+- The RTG aims to encourage and conduct research and develop strategies to protect local destination communities from the negative impacts of tourism

-- The Responsible Travel Group will work with other ISTM committees and groups in areas of mutual interest especially membership, research, health of migrants and refugees, the travel industry and public education committees
+- The RTG will work with other ISTM committees and groups in areas of mutual interest especially membership, research, health of migrants and refugees,the travel industry and public education committees

 If you have suggestions regarding any aspect below or new ideas for the Responsible Travel Group to consider, please direct your comments to the current Chair.
 We look forward to hearing from you!